bennbenben/insta_memers/README.md

 - Learning: Exposure to variety of image processing libraries.
 Chance to use numpy, and get more familiar with python file commands equivalent of bash

 ## Load
+- IG has 2 types of APIs: 1.
+Instagram Basic Display API and 2.
+Instagram Graph API
+  - 1. Instagram Basic Display API
+    - Just found out that it allows for sharing to stories.
+To further explore on how to use it
+  - 2. Instagram Graph API
+    - API cannot access Instagram consumer accounts (i.e., non-Business or non-Creator Instagram accounts)
 - Upload the formatted image to IG story by heavily leveraging on WebScraper library Selenium
 - Learning: Exposure to variety of Python libraries: Selenium, PyAutoGUI, time, ctypes